-The aim of the COMPER project (for Competences and Personalization) is to design and test open computer models and tools that will enable educational actors to implement a competency-based approach to support learning in a personalised way.
+The aim of the COMPER project (for COMPetencies and PERsonalization) is to design and test open computer models and tools that will enable educational actors to implement a competency-based approach to support learning in a personalised way.

-- to define customisation models that link learner profiles, pedagogical activities and the validation of learning outcomes in terms of competences, in particular with regard to exercise activities, and
+- to define customization models that link learner profiles, pedagogical activities and the assessment of learning outcomes in terms of competences, in particular with regard to exercise activities, and

-- to propose principles for the evaluation of competencies that combine analysis of the activity from human traces and opinions to produce the competency profile of each learner.
-The principles of personalization and visualization of competency profiles will have to be more broadly articulated to design environments such as Personal Learning Spaces or EPAs.
+- to propose principles for the evaluation of competencies that combine analysis of the activity traces and humans opinions to produce the competency profile of each learner.
+The principles of personalization and visualization of competency profiles will have to be more broadly articulated to design environments such as Personal Learning Spaces or PLS.

 Thus, the project's contributions aim to provide answers to three main research questions:

 - Will having a competency framework improve the visualization tools proposed for regulating learners' learning objectives, the self-training activities they can use to achieve these objectives, the computer processes for diagnosing their skills and those for adapting learning?

 - Will the exploitation of the learner's activity traces improve the whole learning process, by providing increased assistance to the different actors?
 What forms of support can be built from the traces to promote the understanding of learning processes, and the improvement of the proposed IT tools and processes (visualization, personalization)?